-Seniors with an unweighted cumulative average GPA of 3.5 to 3.74 will be honored with a silver cord at graduation.
-Seniors with an unweighted cumulative average GPA of 3.75 or higher will be honored with a gold cord at graduation.
+Seniors with an unweighted cumulative average GPA of 3.5 to 3.74 will graduate Cum Laude and will be honored with a silver cord at graduation.
+Seniors with an unweighted cumulative average GPA of 3.75-3.99 will graduate Magna Cum Laude and will be honored with a gold cord at graduation.
+Seniors with a weighted cumulative GPA of 4.0 or higher will graduate Summa Cum Laude and will be honored with a gold sash at graduation.

-Seniors with an unweighted cumulative average GPA of 4.0 or higher will be honored with a gold sash at graduation.
-National Honor Society members will be recognized at graduation with a gold tassel in addition to the Honor Roll cord.
+National Honor Society members will be recognized at graduation with a white NHS sash in addition to the Honor cord.
 The only other honor cords allowed to be worn at graduation are those who have met the standards of a State or Nationalorganization which sponsors an Honor Society and to which the local organization has an active affiliation.
 Students who have been accepted into military service may also wear an honor code representing their branch.